HPaulson/BitClout-Awesome/README.md

-# HPaulson/BitClout

-This repo consists of tools and documentation of the BitClout.com node API which was reverse engineered prior to the release of such source code.
+This repo consists of tools and documentation of the BitClout.com node API which was reverse-engineered prior to the release of such source code.
 The documentation here can also be found on the [Wiki](https://github.com/HPaulson/BitClout/wiki) page for an easier viewing experience.

 ## Tree of Contents
 - [Projects List](/projects.md)